posita/dyce/docs/countin.md

 ```

-Selecting all dice works, since it’s equivalent to flattening (no sorting is required):
+Selecting all dice works, since it’s equivalent to flattening (no sorting is required).

 ``` python
 >>> p.h(slice(None))